Wondering about the Buenos Aires shopping scene? Considering what souvenirs to take home? This guide will help.

 Patio Bullrich

 In upscale Recoleta, at the chandelier-bedecked Patio Bullrich you can expect to find exclusive brands – and for exclusive prices.
 As well as local brands, the mall has international brands including Salvatore Ferragamo and Zara.
-It’s much smaller than other shopping malls in Buenos Aires and usually far more peaceful.
+It’s much smaller than other shopping malls in Buenos Aires and usually far less hectic.

 Alto Palermo Shopping Centre